 Same Day Trip Cancellations, Same Day Trip Inquiry

 Payment of fare is expected upon boarding an Access-a-Ride vehicle.
 Passengers may not pay at the destination.
-Access-a-Ride fares can be paid in cash or with Six-Ride Tickets ONLY.
+Access-a-Ride fares can be paid in cash or with Five-Ride or Ten-Ride Tickets ONLY.
 If paid in cash, the EXACT CHANGE must be used, as Access-a-Ride operators do not carry change.
 Ticket booklets are available at an RTD Sales Outlet, participating King Soopers and Safeway stores, or online.

 An aide who accompanies a disabled passenger rides free.
 No tickets that display the word “Discount” will be accepted as Access-a-Ride fare.
 Passengers with Access‑a‑Ride IDs ride free on all other RTD fixed-route bus and rail service.

 Note: Operators are not permitted to accept tips.
 If you would like to commend a driver for service provided, call RTD's Paratransit Customer Service at 303.299.6000.

 Regular fixed route fares

 Passengers on the Access-a-Ride service can use regular buses and light rail when they are feeling well enough to do so.
 For those occasions when you do use local fixed route, you may board at no charge as long as you display your Access-a-Ride identification card to the bus operator.
 You may be asked to display an additional photo identification card in order for us to reduce possible fraud.

 Based on individual needs, passengers may qualify for any of the following types of eligibility: